 Doctors diagnose avoidant personality disorder based on specific symptoms, such as avoiding situations that involve interpersonal contact because of fear of rejection and disapproval or feelings of being socially incompetent, unappealing, or inferior to others.

-People with this disorder may benefit from cognitive-behavioral therapy, other psychotherapies, and antianxiety drugs and antidepressants.
+People with this disorder may benefit from cognitive-behavioral therapy, other psychotherapies, and antianxiety medications and antidepressants.

 People with avoidant personality disorder feel inadequate.
 They manage these feelings by avoiding situations in which they may be evaluated negatively.

-Avoidant personality disorder occurs in over 2% of the general population in the United States.
-It affects men and women equally.
+Avoidant personality disorder occurs in a little over 2% of people in the United States.
+It affects women slightly more often than men.

 Other disorders are also often present.
 They include one or more of the following: